 Yellow and grey make a great combination in this children’s room.
 It’s a compact space, but the position of the bed under the window takes full advantage of the available floor area.

-The main bathroom is far more colourful than the en suite, with green tiles and marbled wallpaper adding an on-trend pop of colour.
+The main bathroom is far more colourful than the en suite, with green tiles and marbled wallpaper adding a pop of colour.

 Seeing the beautiful pictures above, you would imagine the owners must be finished renovating their extended 1930s semi.
-However, they have other ideas: ‘We’re now thinking about a loft extension,’ they say.
-‘We have so many ideas to develop and are running out of places to try them.’
+However, they have other ideas: ‘We’re now thinking about a loft conversion idea,’ they say.
+‘We have so many ideas to develop, we’re running out of places to try them.’